ARCANGEL0/reaperMD/README.md

 ┃ .menu util - UTILITIES & TOOLS
 ┃ .menu admin - GROUP COMMAND CONTROL
 ┃ .lists - TYPES OF LISTS
-┃ .fsociety - CONTROL INTERFACE
+┃ .nexus - PENTEST TOOLKIT
 ┃
-┃
 ╰━━━━━━━━━━━━━━━━━━━━━━━⬣
 ```
-> Call Bytesec AI with the commands bot, robot or GPT in your phrases.
+[+] R.E.A.P.E.R has his own personality as a bot, you can call him Vance - or just V <br>
+> To call Vance anywhere in the group chat, just call him by his name in any phrase or quote him as V, i.e: <br>
+> [\*]: Hey Vance, how's the weather today? <br>
+> [\*]: Hey @v, scan for possible subdomains at 83.117.XX

-> Enable and disable plugins:
+[+] To enable and disable plugins:
 >
->> .on <plugin>: Activate module.
+> // .on <plugin>: Activate module.
 >>
->> .off <plugin>: Deactivate module.
+> // .off <plugin>: Deactivate module.

-> For system maintenance:
+[+] For system maintenance:
 >
->> .boost: Improve CPU performance if too slow
+> // .boost: Improve CPU performance if too slow
 >>
->> .resetbot: Clear cache and temp data.
+> // .resetbot: Clear cache and temp data.
 >>
+> // .resetchat: Erases current chat in database.
+>>
+> // .resetuser <user>: Erases user in database.
+>>
->> .clearallsessions: Purge defunct sessions if reaperMD stops responding
+> // .clearallsessions: Purge defunct sessions if reaperMD stops responding

 ---
 # 0x1000: Contact